Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 The M669 B parameters can define some of those properties
 * drive number is the internal number of the used G-Code letters, starting by 0.
 In most cases X is 0, Y is 1, Z is 2, A is 3, C is 4 for a CNC 5 axis configuration, or XYZABC being 0 to 5 for a 6 axis robot.
 Internally, the next drive numbers are used for the extruder(s) E, E1... letters, so firmware can use them the same way.
 * letter names can be changed, but this has no influence about how main firmware assigns them to the drive numbers.
-Drive number to letter assignment is done by
+Drive number to letter assignment is done by M584.
+The B letter assignment is for readability, which drive number is assigned to which Dn DH parameter setting: 3A5 means drive the 4th drive named A is assigned to D5.

+To control the assignments, there are instructions on the configuration page about first steps.

 # Transformation rotation matrix
 Each object can be translated (displacement) in X, Y, Z and rotated around an arbitrary axis.
 Both can be described together in a 4x4 transformation matrix.